What Percentage of Internet Traffic Is Mobile?

 In 2018 alone, people spent $54.7 billion on mobile gaming apps – an increase of 15.2% since 2017.

 They are fun, you can get many of them for free.
-Alternatively, you can pay a few bucks for the latest and most talked of app.
+Alternatively, you can pay a few bucks for the latest and most talked-about app.

 The mobile gaming market has been constantly growing since it first came to life.
 The future looks bright for this industry.